blimjoe/overlay-rpi/README.md

 $ echo "/project" > /project/chromiumos-R56/src/scripts/.local_mounts
 ```

-Now, after entered the chroot, a ```/project``` directory will exsit in the chroot and its content is the same as the ```/project``` directory in the host OS, as it actually is bind mounted from the host OS.
+Now, after entered the chroot, a ```/project``` directory will exist in the chroot and its content is the same as the ```/project``` directory in the host OS, as it actually is bind mounted from the host OS.

 If we don't do this, the ```/project/chromiumos-R56/src/overlays/overlay-rpi``` symbolic link will not be accessible, as the top directory (```/project```) it points to doesn't exist in the chroot.